The afterFileEdit Cursor hook and Prisma

 Updating the Prisma client after an Agent edits prisma.schema

-Let’s set up something different here that will regenerate the Prisma client after an Agent has edited a Prisma database schema file.
+Let’s set up something that will regenerate the Prisma client after an Agent has edited a Prisma database schema file.

-For context, Prisma requires that the client is re-generated any time a change is made to the database schema file.
+For context, Prisma requires that it’s client is regenerated any time a change is made to the database schema file.
 Without this, any updated types referencing the schema might result in compiler errors, so it’s a hurdle worth resolving as it will tighten up the Agentic loop.

 1. First, let’s setup a hook in your local ~/.cursor dir: